xgirma/advanced-state-management-in-react-applications/chapters/ch.03/higher.order.components.pattern/README.md

 It returns :round_pushpin: `anonymous class` :round_pushpin: take this component and return as a new component.
 Returns whatever componen is passed in **with** all of the states that it needs.

 **Practice: with pizz-counter app**
-The real power of this pattern, composing new component by taking some stateful component that made to fetch API, work with local storage, any kind of state you want to use in multiple places use HOC.
+The real power of this pattern, composing new component by taking some stateful component that made to fetch API, work with local storage, any kind of state you want to use in multiple places use higher order component.
 This is the cost common pattern i use when i am pulling data drom a remote sources.
 Even when I am using browser API.

 There is not a lot of changes.
 We do know that it is a function.